nripendra/nripendra.github.io/_posts/cubicle-js/2014-12-15-cubicle-js.md

 The very important principle that cubicle.js is based upon is "Don't clutter global namespace".
 So, if you follow proper programming rules of javascript like using "var" keywords, then each cubicle becomes a black box which offers a set of apis that can be accessed only inside other cubicles.
-However at some point we'll need to provide something in global namespace to serve as an entry point for the programmers to code against.
-"Cubicle" function stays in the global namespace.
+However at some point we'll need to provide something in global namespace to serve as an entry point for the programmers to code against. "cubicle" function stays in the global namespace.

 #Show me